 If by mistake, you have enabled Experimental Features of the Game.
 Then, you should disable it.

-- Do Open the GeForce Experience.
-And then click on gear icon to open Settings.
+Do Open the GeForce Experience.
+And then click on the gear icon to open Settings.

 3.3 Disable In-Game Overlay.

 If PUBG failed to pass the loading screen.
-Then, it could possible that display resolution or aspect ratio aren’t supported.
+Then, it could possible that display resolution or aspect ratio isn’t supported.
 In that case, you should lower your monitor’s screen resolution.

 Solution 4: Switch to SSD.